hackerYM/dipp-python-challenge/README.md

 }
 ```

-As you may have noticed, you may need to break the **content** into multiple lines or splits to fit a box.

 #### Get one image from the server

-You need to use previous API `[POST] /api/v1/draw/` to generate an image and save it
-to the file system.
+Use the previous API `[POST] /api/v1/draw/` to generate an image and save it to the file system.
 Afterwards, users can get an image by the url link located in the server.

-We should be able to make the request to this endpoint: `[GET] /api/v1/images/<filename>/`.

 The output image should look like this:

 ![Output](images/sample.png)

-### Important notes:

-- There is no **right** or **wrong** answer.
-We are interested in how you approach problem-solving.
-- Please fill free to use any library you want but don't forget to add it in `requirements.txt`
-- Please fill free to refactor the code if the structure does not fit your needs.
-- Please don't hesitate email us if you have any questions.

-### Good luck !!!